apluslms/a-plus/README.md

 > 6/2014 - Ubuntu 12.04.4

-1. ### User account
+0. ### User account

 	On a server, one can install mooc-grader for a specific grader user account.

 		sudo useradd -mUrd /srv/grader grader
 		cd

 	Then follow the "Installing for development" and continue from here.

 1. ### Web server configuration

 	Install uwsgi to run WSGI processes.
 The **mooc-grader directory and user must** be set in the configuration files.

-	(Ubuntu < 15.04 uses Upstart, systemd for Ubuntu >= 15.04 is described after it.)
+	#### uWSGI with Upstart (Ubuntu < 15.04)

 		source venv/bin/activate
 		pip install uwsgi